akshaybabloo/php-mysql-notes/README.md

 MySQL is installed at `/usr/local/bin/mysql`.

-There are few more option setup you would have to do which will be displayed by the installer.
+There are few more options setup you would have to do which will be displayed by the installer.

 **Installing via MySQL Installer**

 1. Go to [http://dev.mysql.com/downloads/mysql/](http://dev.mysql.com/downloads/mysql/), and download 64-bit DMG package.
-2. Double click on it to open the package.
+2. Double-click on it to open the package.
 3. You will have to install two packages.

 MySQL is installed at `/usr/local/bin/mysql`.